ibm-cloud-docs/vpc/hello-world-vpc.md

 {: pre}

 Let's pick the default address prefix for the us-south-3 zone.
 From the command output, note the CIDR block of the address prefix.
 When you create a subnet, you must specify an IP range that's within one of the address prefixes of the selected zone.

+A subnet cannot be resized after it is created.
+{: important}

 ```
 ibmcloud is subnet-create my-subnet $vpc us-south-3 --ipv4-cidr-block "10.0.1.0/24"